Master Z: Ip Man Legacy: Plot

 Kit, attempting to escape from the shadow of his sister, decides to move into heroin dealing.
 He peddles his drugs on Bar Street for Owen Davidson, the owner of Petrus, who uses the restaurant as a front for his drug business.
 Tin-chi tips off Kwan about the business, who requests more time to settle the matter with Kit.

 After finding Nana in a back alley, Kit and his gang kill her by forcing her to overdose on heroin.
 Tin-chi and Fu fight their way to the syndicate's headquarters, where they fight with Kit and Kwan.
 Kwan, attempting to placate them, cuts off Kit's right arm and forces him to reveal where he stores his heroin.
 Fu exposes the drugs to the media which makes newspaper headlines.

 Soon after, Davidson has corrupt police officers plant drugs at Gold Bar and arrest Fu on drug charges.
 After arresting him, Wright hands Fu over to Davidson to be killed in an unfair fight.
 Following the discovery that Davidson murdered Fu, Tin-chi fights with Davidson at his restaurant, during which he regains his confidence in using Wing Chun for good.

 Wright arrives to arrest Tin-chi despite Tin-chi's testimony that the heroin belongs to Davidson.
-Instead of complying, Lieutenant Fai arrests Wright for corruption, assault and lets Tin-chi go free.
+Instead of complying, Lieutenant Fai arrests Wright for corruption and assault, and lets Tin-chi go free.
 Davidson attempts to escape in the ensuing chaos, but is assassinated by Sadi, who had been hired by Kwan before leaving Hong Kong with Kit.

 Tin-chi returns to Julia's apartment and reunites with his son.
 The three of them share a meal together.
 In a mid-credits scene, Fung uses Wing Chun to defeat the boy who bullied him earlier.